 3B) Commercial over 7,500 SF (e.g., corporate headquarters, large office, retail, hospitality)

-6) Unbuilt Work: recognizing design excellence in proposed or unrealized work
+6) Unbuilt Work: recognizes design excellence in proposed or unrealized work

-Any project entered in any one of the building categories above may also be submitted for any, or all of the following Awards, provided the entry meets the additional submission and eligibility requirements for each award.
+Projects entered in Project Categories 1, 2, 3 or 4 above may also be submitted for any, or all the following Additional Consideration Awards, provided the entry meets the additional submission and eligibility requirements for each award.

 The COTE Award—The Committee on the Environment (COTE) Award recognizes projects that embody a holistic vision of design excellence that supports human health, vibrant communities, and ecological resilience.

-Mayor's Choice Award—recognizes design excellence of publicly funded projects.
-Projects must be located within Bexar County and constructed with public funds.
+Mayor's Choice Award—recognizes outstanding design in publicly funded local projects.
+Projects located within Bexar County and constructed with public funding from the City of San Antonio are eligible.

 Eligibility